lucianmarin/mitochondria/chapter3.md

 ## Overall Morphology: A Dynamic Network

 While often depicted as static, bean-shaped ovals in textbooks, mitochondria in a living cell are anything but.
-They form a fluid and dynamic network that constantly changes through fission (splitting) and fusion (merging).
+They are typically rod-shaped structures ranging from 0.5 to 10 micrometers in length, but they form a fluid and dynamic network that constantly changes through fission (splitting) and fusion (merging).
 Their morphology is a key indicator of cellular health: healthy, respiring cells typically feature long, interconnected mitochondrial networks, while stressed or dying cells often contain fragmented, dysfunctional mitochondria.

 The number of mitochondria varies enormously depending on the cell's energy budget:
 - A metabolically quiescent lymphocyte might have only a few dozen.